cirruslabs/cirrus-ci-docs/docs/guide/writing-tasks.md

 ## Custom Clone Command

 By default Cirrus CI uses a [Git client implemented purely in Go](https://github.com/src-d/go-git) to perform a clone of a single branch with full Git history.
-It is possible to control clone depth via `CIRRUS_CLONE_DEPTH` [environment variable](#behavioural-environment-variables).
+It is possible to control clone depth via `CIRRUS_CLONE_DEPTH` [environment variable](#behavioral-environment-variables).

-Customizing clone behaviour is a simple as overriding `clone_script`.
+Customizing clone behavior is a simple as overriding `clone_script`.
 For example, here an override to use a pre-installed Git client (if your build environment has it) to do a shallow clone of a single branch:

 ```yaml